danklotz/openNotes/micro-reviews.md

 ## Moving Pictures
+- [Seven Pounds](https://www.imdb.com/title/tt0814314/?ref_=ttls_li_tt).
+Kind off a feel-good movie with Will Smith, but I do not like the premise and the message.
+- [Black Swan](https://www.imdb.com/title/tt0947798/?ref_=ttls_li_tt).
+Incredibly movie about ballet, which is, of course, good because it is not about ballet.
+- [Rifkin's Festival](https://www.imdb.com/title/tt8593904/?ref_=nm_flmg_wr_3).
+A Woody Allen movie that plays is San Sebastian and does not want to be more or less than that.
+- [The Life Aquatic with Steve Zissou](https://www.imdb.com/title/tt0362270/?ref_=fn_al_tt_1).
+Wes Anderson at its best.
+This is just a great, great movie.
+- [Morbius](https://www.imdb.com/title/tt5108870/?ref_=fn_al_tt_1).
+Mediocre movie: The setting is interesting, the Marvel tie-ins do not work for me, the ending is lame.
+- [Wonder Woman 1984](https://www.imdb.com/title/tt7126948/?ref_=fn_al_tt_1).
+Does not work for me at all.
+- [Kate](https://www.imdb.com/title/tt7737528/?ref_=fn_al_tt_1).
+Another woman-assassin movie.
+I think the movie is better than it's scores/reviews suggest.
+If you like this kind of movie, hard action and/or the Japanese setting I would recommend it.
+- [Mortal Kombat, 2021](https://www.imdb.com/title/tt0293429/?ref_=hm_tpks_tt_i_19_pd_tp1_cp).
+The only thing I managed to like about this movie is the trailer.
+- [Jungle Cruise](https://www.imdb.com/title/tt0870154/?ref_=hm_tpks_tt_i_1_pd_tp1_cp).
+Like "Pirates of the Caribbean" this movie about a Disneyworld themepark ride, but it fails to capture the magic of the setting.
+- [Wrath of Man](https://www.imdb.com/title/tt11083552/?ref_=hm_tpks_tt_i_3_pd_tp1_cp).
+One of the worse Guy Richie/Jason Statham Movies.
+The basic setting and ideas did not convince me.
+- [Hitman's Wife's Bodyguard](https://www.imdb.com/title/tt8385148/?ref_=nv_sr_srsg_0).
+Basically an over-the-top sequel to "The Hitman's Bodyguard": Little continuity, more crazy jokes and less interesting plot.
+Good if you like this kind of movie.
+- [The Hitman's Bodyguard](https://www.imdb.com/title/tt1959563/?ref_=nv_sr_srsg_6).
+A funny action movie, which is at time annoying and a bit too long.
+- [Death on the Nile](https://www.imdb.com/title/tt7657566/?ref_=nv_sr_srsg_0).
+A mediocre movie with breathtaking pictures.
 - [Fantastic Beasts: The Secrets of Dumbledore](https://www.imdb.com/title/tt4123432/).
 Silly movie with very bad story telling which does not understand its strengths and weaknesses.
 - [Moon Knight](https://www.imdb.com/title/tt10234724).
 The series has a good start, but othen gets lost details and boring settings.
 Overall mediocre.
 - [The King's Man](https://www.imdb.com/title/tt6856242/).
 The movie has some beatyful pictures, but overall it felt like a waste of time.